Back To Search Results

 Pathophysiology

-Alveolar macrophages play a central role in the immunomodulatory process.
-The bacilli are internalized by the macrophages where they are either killed or establish the primary infection.
+Alveolar macrophages are central in the immunomodulatory process.
+The bacilli are internalized by the macrophages, where they are either killed or establish the primary infection.
 In the latter case, the bacilli gain access to lung parenchyma and can migrate to pulmonary lymph nodes, where they prime T cells.
-The primed T cells orchestrate the recruitment of T cells, B cells, monocytes, multinucleated giant cells, dendritic cells, and fibroblasts, forming a granuloma that surrounds infected macrophages within the lung parenchyma.
-The immunologic mechanisms that govern granuloma formation and the life cycle of the tubercle bacillus within the granuloma are poorly understood and represent areas of intensive research.[15][16][17][13]
-Occasionally, this primary granuloma, referred to as a Ghon focus, and the associated draining hilar or mediastinal lymph nodes can calcify and reach a size visible on a chest x-ray; this finding is termed the Ranke complex.
+The primed T cells orchestrate the recruitment of T cells, B cells, monocytes, multinucleated giant cells, dendritic cells, and fibroblasts, forming a granuloma surrounding infected macrophages within the lung parenchyma.
+The immunologic mechanisms that govern granuloma formation and the life cycle of the tubercle bacillus within the granuloma are poorly understood and represent areas of intensive research.[17][18][19][15]
+Occasionally, this primary granuloma, a "Ghon focus," and the associated draining hilar or mediastinal lymph nodes can calcify and reach a size visible on a chest x-ray.
+This radiological finding is termed the "Ranke complex."
 In children, the intrathoracic lymph nodes can enlarge, obstruct, and erode into bronchi.
-In immunocompromised adults and immunocompetent children, the Ghon focus may evolve into pneumonia, a form of progressive primary TB disease, primarily in the lower lung zones where cavitation is uncommon.
-In young children, progressive primary disease can rapidly disseminate within the lung itself and to other organs, most notably the central nervous system, where it can cause life-threatening Mtb meningitis.
+Also, in immunocompromised adults and children, the Ghon focus may evolve into pneumonia primarily in the lower lung zones where cavitation is uncommon.
+In young children, this form of progressive primary TB disease can rapidly disseminate in a miliary pattern and cause life-threatening TB meningitis.

 Latent TB is not necessarily synonymous with Mtb dormancy.
-People labeled as having latent TB may cycle between periods of dormancy and subclinical TB disease.[13]
-This concept is supported by surveillance studies conducted in regions of high TB endemicity.[19][20]
+People labeled as having latent TB may cycle between periods of dormancy and sub-clinical TB disease.[15]
+This concept is supported by surveillance studies conducted in regions of high TB endemicity.[21][22]

 If innate and acquired immunity fails to contain Mtb, people will develop active TB disease.
-Granulomas can undergo caseation necrosis, erode into an airway, and form a cavity within which Mtb bacilli proliferate.[21]
+Granuloma can undergo caseation necrosis, erode into an airway, and form a cavity within which Mtb bacilli proliferate.[23]
 The cavity communicates with the airway and is the source of TB transmission.
-Because of its high concentration of proliferating bacilli and poorly vascularized inner contents, the cavity represents an environment promoting drug resistance development.
+Because of its high concentration of proliferating bacilli, and poorly vascularized inner contents, the cavity represents an environment that promotes the development of drug resistance.
 Areas of cavitation no longer carry out respiratory functions and are a nidus for opportunistic bacteria and fungi.
 Lung parenchyma adjacent to cavities becomes fibrotic.
-Pulmonary blood vessels may erode into cavities and cause massive hemoptysis; this clinical finding is termed a Rasmussen aneurysm.
+Pulmonary blood vessels may begin eroding into cavities, forming a "Rasmussen aneurysm" and causing massive hemoptysis.
 Not all granuloma cavitate; they can involute and heal due to poorly understood immunological mechanisms.
+Approximately 5% of recently infected people with TB will develop active disease within the first 2 years after infection.
+An additional 5% will develop active TB at a later time in their lives.

 Endobronchial TB represents a unique complication resulting from the spread of organisms from a pulmonary cavity, a pneumonic focus, or an adjacent lymph node into the airway.
 The endobronchial inflammatory process can produce mucosal ulcerations, granulation tissue, edema, and airway narrowing.[25]